ec-europa/joinup-dev/docs/piwik.md

 This will download Piwik in ./vendor/piwik/piwik and start a running instance at http://localhost:8000.

+Now, visit the web UI at `http://localhost:8000`, or the host and port that were configured previously in `./build.properties.local` and follow the installation wizard.
+Use the values provided in console by the output of the previous `./vendor/bin/phing setup-piwik` command.
 Check the 'Piwik' section in `build.properties` for possible configuration options.

 ## Configuration